EPCCed/2023-03-28_docker-intro_online/_episodes/docker-image-examples.md

 - "There are many ways you might use Docker and existing container images in your research project."
 ---

+> ## Changes for this course: examples will not work
+> The main example below (rendering a Jekyll website) will not work with the shared server
+> setup being used on this course.
+If you can get a Docker installation working on your own
+> laptop/workstation, you could follow through the Jekyll example on your own resource.
+{: .callout}

 Now that we have learned the basics of working with Docker container images and containers, let's apply what we learned to an example workflow.